 Life Career Coach

-Julie is located in Brisbane and offers in person, phone or ZOOM coaching sessions. *Please note if you are using email systems such as GMAIL, any responses sent from Julie as a result of an enquiry submitted below, may go into your junk folder.
+Julie is located in Brisbane and offers in person, phone or ZOOM coaching sessions. *Please note if you are using GMAIL/YAHOO/HOTMAIL email servers, any responses sent from Julie as a result of an enquiry submitted below, may go into your junk folder.
 Thank you for your enquiry.

 Get in touch

 Read Julie’s latest blogs and helpful advice here.

 As a coach, it is important that I stay on top of labour market information.
 My clients need to know where the jobs are!
 This includes sectors, occupations and locations, and where job opportunities are on the increase or what skills are needed for them.